lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 * The \*\*IPA scheme phonetically represents vocal texts via an ASCII alphabet, and includes stress and intonation information.

+\note{
 * The “formant” command can be used to generate a spine with the two strongest formant frequencies of each vowel encoded in the \*\*IPA representation.
+}

 # 4. Humdrum Commands